tari-project/rfcs/src/RFC-03XX_SubmarineSwaps.md

 ## Key security

-The risk of publicly exposing part of the Wari private key is still secure because of how [ECC](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc#private-key-public-key-and-the-generator-point-in-ecc) works.
+The risk of publicly exposing part of the Thaum private key is still secure because of how [ECC](https://cryptobook.nakov.com/asymmetric-key-ciphers/elliptic-curve-cryptography-ecc#private-key-public-key-and-the-generator-point-in-ecc) works.
 We can add two secret keys together and share the public version of both.
 And at the same time, we know that no one can calculate the secret key with just one part.